tilapp/tilapp.github.io/evaluation.md

 - Make friends with other users and see what they posted
 - After using the app, you feel more motivated to learn
 - You would use this app to share things you learn
+- You would share this app with others

 ## Scenarios